mateocabanal/safenet/README.md

 }
 ```

-Checkout the [examples](https://github.com/mateocabanal/safenet/tree/main/examples) for full usage
+Checkout the [examples](https://github.com/mateocabanal/safenet/tree/main/examples) for full usage.

-See my [blog](https://mateocabanal.ca) for more information
+See my [blog](https://mateocabanal.ca) for more information.